vansh-seth/Computer-graphics-Open-GL/liang Barsky/Readme.md

 ## Conclusion

 This implementation demonstrates the **Liang-Barsky Line Clipping Algorithm**, which efficiently clips lines against a rectangular window using parametric equations.
 The algorithm is more computationally efficient compared to the Cohen-Sutherland method, as it reduces the number of intersections calculated and avoids additional floating-point comparisons.
 The project illustrates how the Liang-Barsky algorithm can be used for real-time line clipping in 2D graphical applications.

----

-You can update the document further as needed based on the specific implementation details or additional features.